moeru-ai/xsai/README.md

 Notably, this contains dependencies introduced to support tool calls and structured output.

-At xsAI you can install only the packages you need:

 If you only need the basic `generateText`, `@xsai/generate-text@0.0.18` is only 12KB install size and 1.2KB bundle size (678B gzipped). ([try install it with pkg-size.dev](https://pkg-size.dev/@xsai/generate-text))

 ### Runtime-agnostic